eduk8s-labs/lab-getting-started-with-octant/workshop/content/setup-environment.md

 kubectl apply -f database
 ```

-This will deploy a PostrgreSQL database.

 Did you type the command in yourself?
-If you did, click on the command instead and you will find that it is executed for you.
-You can click on any command which has the <span class="fas fa-running"></span> icon shown to the right of it, and it will be copied to the interactive terminal and run.
-If you would rather make a copy of the command so you can paste it to another window, hold down the shift key when you click on the command.
+If you did, click on the command block instead and you will find that it is executed for you.
+The workshop uses these action blocks for various purposes.
+Anytime you see such a block with an icon on the right hand side, you can click on it and it will perform the listed action for you.

+When run, this command will deploy a PostrgreSQL database.
 To monitor the deployment of the database, run:

 ```execute
 kubectl rollout status deployment/blog-db